 If you are innocent and being framed in any malicious complaint then, you can take the following steps to sail through the process of judgement:

-- Keep calm and cooperate with the internal complaints committee that handles cases of sexual harassment of women at workplace.
-If you are innocent and provide full support to investigating team in their research, then this will work in favour of you to proclaim innocence.
+- Keep calm and cooperate with the internal complaints committee that handles cases of sexual harassment of women at the workplace.
+If you are innocent and provide full support to investigating team in their research, then this will work in favor of you to proclaim innocence.

 - Recollect all the details about the alleged incident and give names of all witnesses to the investigating team to tell your side of the story and prove your innocence.

 - Some of the PoSH complaints are made after the break-up of some consensual personal relationship.
 Your workplace might have the policy to refrain from such relationships but even in that case come out clear in front of the investigating team about your relationship.
 It could lead to a suspension for both of you, but it will save your career from damage due to an offense related to sexual harassment.

 - Ensure that your side of the story is clearly heard by the internal complaints committee and all the norms of natural justice are followed by the complaints committee during investigation and hearing.

 - If the case seems to be filed as a way of taking revenge by the complainant, then it is wise to request interim relief from the organisation in form of leave or temporary transfer to some other department to stay away from any friction with the complainant in the workplace.